 “His what?”
-Orion’s head shot up, and he gazed at Lucius out of bewildered eyes.
+Caelum’s head shot up, and he gaped at Lucius out of bewildered eyes.

-“Uncle Felix has a flying carpet?” a quiet voice piped up, his legs swinging in excitement.
+“Uncle Felix has a flying carpet?”
+Janus piped up, his legs swinging in excitement.

-It was a bit out of the ordinary to see the boy here, sitting quietly at that.
-Maybe he’s been sobered by the events of the past week.
+It was a bit out of the ordinary to see the boy here.
+Maybe he’d been sobered by the events of the past week.
 A single look at his face showed that he was overcome.
-Sirius’ pale eyes, not unlike his mother’s, or even his own, were tired – dark circles clashing with pale skin.
-Lucius wondered, if at five years old, his nephew understood what happened.
+Janus’ pale eyes, not unlike his mother’s were tired – dark circles clashing with pale skin.
+Lucius wondered if at five years of age, his nephew understood what happened.
 How would one go about explaining the concept of life and death to a child?
-How could they even think of explaining something they were not sure of themselves?
+How could they even think of explaining something they were not sure of themselves ?
 Lucius observed his brother – in – law with a frown.
 Maybe he could be of some help to him.

-With an arm on Orion’s shoulder, he offered an escape.
-“Come with me,” turning on his heel, he beckoned to his nephew, “You too, Sirius.
+With an arm on Caelum’s shoulder, he offered an escape.
+“Come with me,” he beckoned to his nephew, “You too, Janus.
 We can leave your Mama and Granny to themselves.”

 “Where are you going?”
 His mother and sister called out in unison to their retreating backs.

-The air was filled with a thick-scented perfume, and from his position at the end of the pew, Lucius coughed – a low muffle amidst the overwhelming buzzing in the hive.
+The air was filled with a thick-scented perfume.
+From his position at the end of the pew, Lucius coughed – a low muffle amidst the overwhelming buzzing in the hive.
 He sat next to his restless mother who grumbled about their seating arrangements – an entire section behind the rest of the vast Black clan.
-Mrs. Black’s family had given her their full support, and as such the Rosiers came out in droves.
-Lucius spotted an old roommate of his from Hogwarts among the group which only just arrived, and nodded.
+Druella Black’s family had given her their full support, and as such the Rosiers came out in droves.
+Lucius spotted an old roommate from Hogwarts among the arriving group and nodded.
 He watched him walk slowly up the aisle, and slip into one of the pews with his parents.

-He wrinkled his nose at the intensity of the perfume, and frowned as he sighted its source.
+He wrinkled his nose at the intensity of the perfume and frowned as he sighted its source.
 An attendant walked in front of the altar, swinging a smoking thurible on a single chain and muttering to himself.
 Most of the congregation grew quiet, settling themselves down before the ceremony began.
-Lucius shook his head, how could he forget that smell.
+Lucius shuddered how could he forget that smell?
 It reminded him of the last time he’d been in this place, and how he swore he would never return.
 Yet here he was, preparing for another funeral, witnessing another loss.
 He was barely seventeen then, preparing for his exams when his mother sent for him.

 Abraxas Malfoy had fallen ill suddenly.
 Dragon pox, the healers said.
 Lucius snorted in disbelief at their diagnosis.
 How could anyone over fifty have dragon pox?
 He was a bigger fool for daring to ask such a question.

-He remembered the uncomfortable silence the house fell under and never quite recovered from.
+He remembered the uncomfortable silence the house never quite recovered from.
 He remembered his mother with an apron fastened around her dress, a mask draped over her face.
-She had stepped off her pedestal for that time, if only to show her children that she actually cared for another human being.
-His sister, Livia, had come home too, but there was nothing she could do save watch her father slip away from the door way, her tears hidden behind a white handkerchief.
+She stepped off her pedestal, if only to show her children that she actually cared for another human being.
+His sister, Livia, had come home too, but there was nothing she could do save watch her father slip away from the doorway, her tears hidden behind a white handkerchief.
 Felix had fled, seeking solace in his old nursery, never to be seen at all.

-The old man called for him on his bed, every breath he took came out as a wheeze.
-Lucius was pushed forward, mask covering his face, and gazed down at the unfortunate creature with more pity than he deserved.
-His watery grey eyes narrowed, as he glimpsed the sallow, yellowing skin, covered with bright purple spots.
-His father’s face was contorted in pain, and he tried to keep himself as still as possible.
+The old man called to him from his bed.
+Every breath he took came out as a wheeze and his face was contorted in pain.
+Lucius felt a hand between his shoulder blades pushing him forward.
+With a mask covering his face, he gazed down at the unfortunate creature with more pity than he deserved.
+His watery grey eyes narrowed as he glimpsed the sallow, yellowing skin covered with bright purple spots.

 Lucius’ gaze never left his father’s face as he told him what he expected to hear.
-The cynic in him rose to his fullest height, but did not lash out.
-He deserved to say his piece, and Lucius knew that even if they never quite got on well.
+The cynic within him rose to his fullest height but did not lash out.
+His father deserved to say his piece, and Lucius knew that even if they never quite got on well.

 Behind them were three girls, all with heavy lidded eyes which told the sad story of the past week.
-Each girl’s hair was a shade darker than the first; the tallest one’s hair was as blonde as his sister’s while the other’s was brown then black – as dark as the night.
+Each girl’s hair was a shade darker than the first, like a three colour palette – from tallest to shortest – blonde, brown and black.
 The blonde’s cool blue eyes met his for a split second before bowing her head as she moved past his pew.
-There was something about the way she walked that made him think she was the eldest of the three.
+Something about the way she walked made him think she was the eldest of the three.
 It was the way her shoulders stooped – almost imperceptible to those who mattered, but obvious to others who understood.
 It was her eyes that struck him the most – as stunning as they were, he found in that brief moment that they were sad, and had been for a long time.
 She was just like him.

-A voice rang out amidst the cold, heavy silence of the cemetery, and wailing followed.
+A voice rang out amidst the cold, heavy silence of the cemetery and wailing followed.
 Lucius’ head shot up, and he looked toward the open door of the mausoleum where the cries echoed.
-A young girl raced out of the rusted door which creaked loudly behind her, and out across the gravelly path.
-He watched her wriggle between a loose panel of the wooden fence which separated the rest of the cemetery from the tombs.
+A young girl raced out of the rusted door which creaked loudly behind her and out across the gravelled path.
+He watched her wriggle between a loose panel of the wooden fence separating the rest of the cemetery from the tombs.
 Beyond the fence were hundreds of tombstones, centuries old and even older.
-He watched her until she disappeared behind one of the larger headstones, upon which stood a sinister-looking angel with two pairs of wings.
-His hands gripped the hilt, and the blade sank beneath the carved stone of his pedestal.
+He watched her until she disappeared behind one of the larger headstones upon which stood a sinister-looking angel with two pairs of wings.
+Its hands gripped the hilt, and the blade sank beneath the carved stone of his pedestal.

 Behind him, the door creaked again and this time a girl stepped out wearing a slight frown.
-His eyes lit up with recognition – she was the one from earlier.
 Her blonde hair was brushed into a tight bun at the back of her head.
 She stood at the top of the steps with her hands fixed on her hips, looking out across the darkening cemetery.

 “Bellatrix!” she called, not at all bothered about the proceedings she left behind the door.